Levan II Dadiani: Early life

+Reign

 In the 1620s, Levan allied with the Principality of Abkhazia and Principality of Guria against George III of Imeretia after George's son Alexander accused his wife Tamar of adultery and divorced her, sending her back to her father, Mamia II Gurieli.
 The alliance was further cemented when Levan's sister Mariam married Mamia's son Simon and Levan married Seteman Sharvashidze's daughter Tamunia.
 However, the alliance was shattered when Levan accused Tamunia of adultery, cut off her ears and nose and cast her from Mingrelia.
 He then invaded and looted Abkhazia, poisoned his two sons by Tamunia, then abducted and married Darejan Chiladze, the wife of his uncle and former regent, Giorgi I Lipartiani.
 He then repeatedly raided Imeretia and Abkhazia, confiscating livestock.
 While a common practice amongst the Mongols and Seljuks, Levan was the first to in the Caucausus to extensively take hostages for ransom, making raiding a profitable venture.

 When Simon murdered his father and ascended to the Gurian throne in 1625, Levan demanded his sister back.
 Instead, Simon released Levan Dadiani's disgraced vizier Paata "Tsutski" Tsulukidze, who had been handed by Dadiani to Mamia Gurieli for custody.
 Tsulukidze and Gurieli plotted Levan's murder, but Dadiani survived their Abkhaz assassin and had Tsulukidze strangled and quartered, firing the remains from a cannon.
 Thereafter, he exploited the patricide committed by Simon as a casus belli and invaded Guria.
 Simon resisted, but was defeated at Lanchkhuti and taken prisoner.
 Levan had him blinded and replaced with Kaikhosro I Gurieli, the son of Vakhtang I Gurieli.
 Simon's wife and son were taken to Mingrelia.